pognetwork/specification/specification/protocol/consensus/dpoi.md

 * age of account
 * coins in account
 * interactions with other accounts (network theory) (importance of these accounts)
-* All of these factors will be limited
+* all of these factors will be limited
 * sending coins to "green adreses"